 When the sun is coming down, you can plan for dinner at the iconic 1919 restaurant where Michelin Star-rated Executive Chef Juan José Cuevas merges world-class dining with the flavor of locally sourced ingredients.
 For a fun, experimental dinner, you can make a reservation at Orujo by chef Portela.
 You can taste modern twists on classic Caribbean flavors based on the chef's concept menu.
 Or, if you're looking for a big loving gesture, you can book an unforgettable sunset picnic atop a floating deck from the O:live Experience.
 Is there anything more romantic than sipping champagne in the middle of a lagoon in the Caribbean?
 Surprise your significant other with this one-of-a-kind experience, and you're guaranteed to sweep them off their feet.

-After dinner, take the time to explore San Juan’s nightlife.
-You can get your dance shoes ready and move to the rhythms of salsa, bachata, merengue, reggaetón, and house music.
+After dinner, take the time to explore San Juan's nightlife.
+You can ready your dance shoes and move to the rhythms of salsa, bachata, merengue, reggaetón, and house music.
 Stop by nightclubs like Fifty Eight at the iconic La Concha Resort and club Vibra Bar & Lounge, or explore La Placita de Santurce, a more laid-back environment with lots of street dancing and bar hopping opportunities.

 Pro tip: Before heading out for your next location, pass by Ola Ocean Bistro for brunch by the sea.

 Check out these amazing rooftop restaurants and bars in San Juan

 Day 2: Meet love on the eastside